 - Promote innovative analyses, visualizations, and approaches to data use, including the automation of key analyses

 - Integrate information to improve PEPFAR efficiency, outcomes, and impact

 ICPI strives to integrate PEPFAR data streams to better understand the scope of the epidemic and the resources needed to control the epidemic.
 ICPI aims to improve the quality of PEPFAR-supported services, direct support and resources more effectively, assess outcomes, and ultimately increase the impact of every PEPFAR dollar spent.

 How we work

-ICPI works in partnership with the Country Impact Team within the Office of the Global AIDS Coordinator and has a designated lead representative from each of the six interagency partners.
-These six interagency leads and the Director of Country Impact Team at OGAC comprise the ICPI management team.
+ICPI works in partnership with the Program Results and Impact Monitoring for Epidemic Control (PRIME) Team within the Office of the Global AIDS Coordinator and has designated lead representatives from each of the six interagency partners.
+Together, these twelve interagency leads and the Director of PRIME at OGAC comprise the ICPI management team.

 ICPI is comprised of six clusters, which work with the Epidemic Control Teams (ECTs), the Field, Agencies, and others to develop analytic workplans and products to respond to analytic questions to drive program improvement.

 Image 1.
 ICPI Organization Structure

 Through these clusters, ICPI plans to achieve the following strategic objectives: